polubis/Design-Architectural-patterns/README.md

 #### Overcomplicated code

-> BAD - **closures / currying** are really good - but not in this case - this is used without any purpose
+> BAD - **closures / currying** are really good - but not in this case - this is used without any purpose.
 ```ts
   const add = a => b => c => a + b + c + d;
   add(5)(5)(5)(5) // 20